jhugman/uniffi-bindgen-react-native/docs/src/reference/commandline.md

 `--release` sets the release profile for `cargo`.

-`--and-generate` is a convenience option to pass the built library file to `generate bindings` and `generate turbo-module`.
+`--and-generate` is a convenience option to pass the built library file to `generate bindings` and `generate turbo-module` for Android and common files.

+This is useful as some generated files use the targets specified in this command.

 Once the library files (one for each target) are created, they are copied into the `jniLibs` specified by the YAML configuration.